 ISR instructors are the most highly trained and qualified of any swimming program in the country.
 My certification process involved 5 weeks of intensive training, which included a minimum of 60 hours of supervised in-water training.
 The training also included education and testing in subjects such as child psychology, physiology and behavioral science.
 As a certified instructor, I must undergo annual reviews and re-certification to ensure skills and techniques continue to meet the highest ISR standards.

-As a certified Red Cross Water Safety Instructor (WSI), I teach the Learn to Swim program to both children and adults.
+As a certified Red Cross Water Safety Instructor (WSI), I teach the Learn to Swim program to children to help them to master proper form in strokes, treading, water safety and more.
 I maintain bi-annual certification requirements for WSI as well.

 In addition, I have gone through training through the "Swimming with Autism" program in order to be able to teach children with autism, who are especially at risk for drowning because of their tendency to elope.

 I have a Bachelors Degree in Psychology and a Masters of Science in Social Work.
 I have worked with many types of children in a number of different settings.
 I am also certified in Adult/Pediatric CPR and First Aid.
 I am very committed to do all I can to keep children safe in and around the water.